Lithuanian TDA Battalion

+Memorial marking the 30 August 1941 massacre of 247 Jews of the Garliava region by the TDA.

-The Lithuanian TDA (Tautinio darbo apsaugos; lit.
-'National labor service') Battalion or simply TDA, was a paramilitary battalion organized in June–August 1941 by the Provisional Government of Lithuania at the onset of Operation Barbarossa.
+The Lithuanian TDA Battalion (Tautinio darbo apsaugos batalionas; lit.
+'National labor service'), or simply TDA, was a paramilitary battalion organized in June–August 1941 by the Provisional Government of Lithuania at the onset of Operation Barbarossa.
 Members of the TDA were known by many names such as Lithuanian auxiliaries, policemen, white-armbands, nationalists, rebels, partisans, resistance fighters or Schutzmannschaften.
-TDA was intended to be the basis for a future independent Lithuanian Army, but it was taken over by Nazis and reorganized into the Lithuanian Auxiliary Police Battalions.
+TDA was intended to be the basis for a future independent Lithuanian Army, but it was hijacked by the Nazis and reorganized into the Lithuanian Auxiliary Police Battalions.

 The original TDA eventually became the 12th and the 13th Police Battalions.
 These two units took an active role in mass killings of the Jews in Lithuania and Belarus.
 According to the Jäger Report, the TDA battalion's members killed about 26,000 Jews between July and December 1941.

 Formation

-As Nazi Germany declared war on the Soviet Union and invaded Lithuania, the Provisional Government of Lithuania declared independence on June 23, 1941.
+The Provisional Government of Lithuania declared independence on June 23, 1941, just as Nazi Germany declared war on the Soviet Union and invaded Soviet-occupied Lithuania.
 Lithuanians hoped to restore the independent Lithuania that existed before the Soviet occupation or at least gain some autonomy from Nazi Germany.
 In an effort to re-establish the Lithuanian Army, the Provisional Government announced the formation of the TDA in Kaunas on June 28.
 Plans for such a formation had been made as early as March 24, 1941.
 The TDA wore a white armband with TDA in black letters on their sleeves.
 Andrius Butkūnas became the first commander of the newly formed battalion.

 The formation's original goals were to protect strategic objects like bridges or railways, guard Soviet prisoners of war, establish general order in Kaunas and its vicinity.
 By July 4, 724 men, mostly former Lithuanian soldiers and partisans fighting in the June Uprising against the retreating Soviets, responded to the announcement and signed up for the battalion.
 By the end of July, seven companies had formed.
 At the time of its formation TDA was the only armed and organized group in Kaunas and Nazi authorities took advantage of it.